uhray/turnkey/README.md

 This ensures that if you're creating a new user, the correct information is set so this user has authentication capability.

-<a href="mw-updatePassword" name="mw-updatePassword">#</a> turnkey.**updatePassword**()
+<a href="mw-updatePassword" name="mw-updatePassword">#</a> turnkey.**updatePassword**(*cb*)

 This creates a middleware function to modify the requests `data` object to contain the necessary information to update a password for a user.
 This middleware ignores everything if there is no `body.password` information.
 BUT, if there is a value at `body.password`, this ensures there is also a value at `body.oldPassword` and that the old password correctly authenticates the logged in user.
 It is standard for password updates to require authentication right there, so this is built in.
-If this old password is correcty, then modifies the object to remove `body.password` and `body.oldPassword` and then contain the necessary information that should be inserted into the Mongoose model for use with turnkeys' authentication. (note: `old_password` still works but is relegated).
+If this old password is correct, then it modifies the object to remove `body.password` and `body.oldPassword` and then contain the necessary information that should be inserted into the Mongoose model for use with turnkeys' authentication. (note: `old_password` still works but is relegated).

+ALERNATIVELY, you can pass a callback function as *cb* that will determine if `oldPassword` is required.
+This is useful for an admin panel where certain users (e.g. admins) can update anyone's password.
+The callback function is called `cb(req, res)` and must return a truthy value as to whether the user can update without `oldPassword` present.

 Again, it's a bit confusing to explain, but super simple to use.
 If you're using crud and crud-mongoose, you could use it like this: